DU-Bii/module-1-Environnement-Unix/seance2/slides/slides.md

 ```
 *Replace `<username>` with your username.*

-You will then be asked for your password (no character are printed while on type in your password).
+You will then be prompted to enter your password (**beware**: at the password prompt, the characters you type are not printed on the screen, for obvious security reasons).

 You are now connected to the IFB cluster ***submission node***.